hdgarrood/hdgarrood.github.io/_drafts/please-dont-vote-ukip.markdown

 Farage's reaction shows that he simply *does not care* about the safety and wellbeing of these groups.
-If he were a decent human being, he would have worked to distance himself and UKIP from this 'humour,' ensured that Paul Eastwood was never hired for any UKIP event again, and worked to reverse the damage his routine has caused (for example, by donating to an anti-racism charity).
+If he were a decent human being, he would have attempted to dissociate himself and UKIP from this 'humour,' reassured us that Paul Eastwood would never be hired for any UKIP event again, and worked to reverse the damage the routine has caused (for example, by donating to an anti-racism charity).

 ### Godfrey Bloom